AnnaBureta/FancyZones-User-Guide/FancyZones guide.md

         **Grid** model

-        In the **Grid** model, you start with a three column grid that you can adapt it to suit your needs:
+        In the **Grid** model, you start with a three column grid that you can adapt to suit your needs:
         - To divide a zone, click your mouse.
         - To rotate the divider, hold down the **Shift** key.
         - To move a divider, click on the thumb and drag.